YunoHost-Apps/borg_ynh/doc/ADMIN.md

 ```

 If additional options are needed, like the *remote path* to the borg
-executable (see "Support for remote-path" bellow), set them as well:
+executable (see *Support for remote-path* bellow), set them as well:
 ```bash
 if [[ "$(sudo yunohost app setting $app remote_path)" != "" ]]; then
     export BORG_REMOTE_PATH="$(sudo yunohost app setting $app remote_path)"